aztecrex/cj-codeship-support/README.md

 inject properties, use the docker environment (```-e```) or environment file (```--env-file```) options.

-To use with Codeship, encrypt an environment file containing your credentials using ```jet encrypt aws.env aws.encrypted.env``` and configure as a service:
+To use with Codeship, encrypt an environment file containing appropriate credentials using ```jet encrypt aws.env aws.encrypted.env``` (see [codeship jet](https://codeship.com/documentation/docker/installation/#jet) for info) and configure as a service:

 #### unencrypted aws environment file, aws.env
 ```sh